Bloodaxe90/2048_DQL_python/README.md

 </p>

 <p>
-After this failure I learnt Python due to its larger community and mahcine learning recources.
+After this failure I realised I would finally need to get into neural networks an so I learnt Python due to its larger community and mahcine learning recources.
 After doing this I implemented some other smaller projects to eventually build up the skills to finally re-attempt the 2048 project using Deep Q-Learning.
 </p>

 <p>